devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## AWS Directory Service

 - AWS Directory Service helps you to set up and run a standalone AWS Managed Microsoft AD directory hosted in the AWS Cloud.
 You can also use AWS Directory Service to connect your AWS resources with an existing on-premises Microsoft Active Directory.
 To configure AWS Directory Service to work with your on-premises Active Directory, you must first set up trust relationships to extend authentication from on-premises to the cloud.

+## AWS Security Hub

+- AWS Organizations allows central management of multiple AWS accounts.
+It supports service delegation, enabling specific accounts to act as delegated administrators for various AWS services, including Security Hub.
+This helps streamline security operations by consolidating security management into a single account.
+A delegated administrator account is a member account within an AWS Organization that has been assigned the authority to manage specific services on behalf of the management account.
+For AWS Security Hub, the delegated administrator can:
+  - Enable Security Hub across all member accounts.
+  - Aggregate findings from all accounts into the delegated administrator account.
+  - Provide a unified security view, reducing the need for individual account management and aligning with AWS best practices.

+## AWS Control Tower

+- Automates setup of a secure multi-account AWS environment (landing zone).
+- Uses AWS Organizations to manage organizational units (OUs) and accounts.
+- Creates baseline accounts: Management, Log Archive, and Audit.
+- Applies preventive and detective guardrails (SCPs and AWS Config rules).
+- Provides a dashboard to monitor account status and compliance.
+- Includes Account Factory to create and configure new accounts with best practices.
+- Supports drift detection to identify configuration changes outside of Control Tower.
+- Integrates with AWS IAM Identity Center (SSO) for centralized access management.
+- Works with AWS CloudTrail, AWS Config, and AWS Service Catalog.
+- Enables extension and customization through APIs and lifecycle hooks.

 ## AWS Resource Access Manager (AWS RAM)